 Another way to put that is that there are inputs and outputs in any type of project.
 That being what you put into the project, such as data, resources, etc., and then what comes out, which are the deliverables.
-Again, those deliverables can be a product or service and it can also be the documentation that is part of the project closure to show that the project is complete and everything has been signed off.
+Again, those deliverables vary greatly.
+For example, a project deliverable can be either a product or service, or it can also be the documentation that is part of the project closure.

 There is a distinction between project and product deliverables.
 Project deliverables are such outputs as the project plans, project reports and even meeting minutes.
 Product deliverables, on the other hand, could be hardware, software, mobile applications, contracts, or even test assessment results.